 Supervisors are important to safe workplaces because they are closest to the actual work being done and can address and resolve workers' health and safety concerns.

 A supervisor is an individual who is authorized by an employer to oversee or direct the work of the employer's workers.

 Under The Saskatchewan Employment Act, supervisors must:

-- Ensure that workers under their direct supervision are not exposed to harassment at their workplace.
+- ensure that workers under their direct supervision are not exposed to harassment or violence at their workplace.